oracle-livelabs/oci/oci-starter-lab/compute/compute_green.md

 ## Task 1: Create the Application

+We will use to Advanced tab to work with the limits of the LiveLab sandbox.
+(Existing network, ...)

-1. Using your browser, go to https://www.ocistarter.com/
+1. In your browser, go to https://www.ocistarter.com/
-2. Choose
+2. Choose:
     - Advanced
-    - Existing VCN (This is needed to use the VCN created by the Green Button)
+    - Existing VCN
+    - Shared Compute
+    - Keep:
         - Compute
         - HTML
         - Java
         - SpringBoot
+        - GraalVM
         - Autonomous database
 3. Click *Cloud Shell*
     - You will see the commands to use.
   ![OCI Starter Compute Java](images/starter-compute-green-button-java.png)